panadax/BUPT_QMUL-Telecom_Multimedia-Year3/BBC5210 - ELECTRIC AND MAGNETIC FIELDS - 2324/README.md

 *This course is prerequisite course for BBU5366 Microwave and Optical Transmission (Wireless).*

 *PPT slides are various according to different lecturer.
 But it will cover the same topics.*

+*[@wuiyoooo] My Lecturer is also Prof. QIAO Yaojun.
+There is not much changed in slides of 23/24.
+I uploaded some past term papers.*